mekwall/mobx-keystone-asyncstore/README.md

 todoStore.addTodo(
   new TodoItem({
     id: "bar",
-    task: "Do this thing as well"
+    task: "Do this thing as well",
   })
 );